llpeterson/data/presentation.md

 ### NDR

-Network Data Representation (NDR) is the data-encoding standard used in the Distributed Computing Environment (DCE, which we introduced in an earlier chapter).
+Network Data Representation (NDR) is the data-encoding standard used in the Distributed Computing Environment (DCE).
 Unlike XDR and ASN.1, NDR uses receiver-makes-right.
-It does this by inserting an architecture tag at the front of each message;
-individual data items are untagged.
+It does this by inserting an architecture tag at the front of each message; individual data items are untagged.
 NDR uses a compiler to generate stubs.
 This compiler takes a description of a program written in the Interface Definition Language (IDL) and generates the necessary stubs.
 IDL looks pretty much like C, and so essentially supports the C-type system.

 <figure class="line">
 	<a id="ndr"></a>